 How Search Skills Helped an Anesthesiologist Save a Patient’s Limb

-In this guest post, we share a powerful real-life story from Dr. Jitendra Bapat, an anesthesiologist.
+In this guest post, we share a powerful real-life story from Dr. Jitendra Bapat, an anesthesiologist to show how "Search Skills" helped save a patient's limb.
 Dr Bapat had used the PubMed search skills he learned from QMed to find a crucial answer to treat his patient.
 He describes this as an invaluable experience.
 Incidentally this also led to his resident presenting this case study at a conference, and winning a prize I am Dr. Jitu Bapat, an anesthesiologist, and I would like to share how QMed’s training directly helped me in patient care.
-During an emergency duty, I received a call from the recovery unit about a patient who…
+During an emergency duty, I received…

 Read More